jupi421/colbuilder/README.md

 mix_bool: false              # Enable mixing of different crosslink types
 ratio_mix: "A:70 B:30"       # Format: "Type:percentage Type:percentage"
 files_mix:                   # Required if mix_bool is true
- - "collagen-molecule-crosslinkA.pdb" # PDB file of collagen molecule with type A crosslinks
+ - "collagen-molecule-crosslinkA.pdb" # PDB file of collagen molecule with type A crosslinks (created by only setting squence and crosslinks = true (please look at the examples))
  - "collagen-molecule-crosslinkB.pdb" # PDB file of collagen molecule with type B crosslinks

 # Replacement Options (for fewer crosslinks)